apache/zeppelin/docs/setup/security/shiro_authentication.md

 ## Secure Cookie for Zeppelin Sessions (optional)
 Zeppelin can be configured to set `HttpOnly` flag in the session cookie.
-With this configuration, Zeppelin cookies can not be accessed via client side scripts thus preventing Cross-site scripting (XSS) attacks.
+With this configuration, Zeppelin cookies can not be accessed via client side scripts thus preventing majority of Cross-site scripting (XSS) attacks.

 To enable secure cookie support via Shiro, add the following lines in `conf/shiro.ini` under `[main]` section, after defining a `sessionManager`.